eddysolo/demo_dce_recon/README.md

     Here are the steps:

-    1. create a new `conda` environment in ther terminal:
+    1. create a new `conda` environment in the terminal:

     ```bash
     conda create -n dce python=3.10